IgorAugust0/information-retrieval/README.md

 # Information Retrieval

 This repository contains three Python scripts implementing different models for Information Retrieval: Boolean Model, Vector Space Model, and an Evaluation script.
 Each script represents a different approach to Information Retrieval and they can be used to understand the basics of this field.
+They were made during the Information Retrieval "Organização e Recuperação da Informação (ORI)" [course](https://github.com/IgorAugust0/ORI) at the Federal University of Uberlândia (UFU).

 ## Table of Contents